Pulkit-2002/Market-Sentiment-Analysis/README.md

 ![picture1](https://user-images.githubusercontent.com/22028693/48114922-f5804f80-e22e-11e8-8169-c61c9702c6ec.png)

 ## News Collection
-We collected State Bank India’s (SBI) data for past three months, from 1 Feb 2017 to 30 April 2017.
-This data includes major key events news articles of the company and also daily stock prices of SBIN for the same time period.
+State Bank India’s (SBI) data for past three months, from 1 Feb 2017 to 30 April 2017 this data includes major key events news articles of the company and also daily stock prices of SBIN for the same time period.
 Daily stock prices contain six values as Open, High, Low, Close, Adjusted Close, and Volume.
 For integrity throughout the project, we considered Adjusted Close price as everyday stock price.
-We have collected this data from major news aggregators such as news.google.com, reauters.com, finance.yahoo.com.
+Data is collected from major news aggregators such as news.google.com, reauters.com, finance.yahoo.com.

 ## Pre Processing
 Text data is unstructured data.
 So, we cannot provide raw test data to classifier as an input.
 Firstly, we need to tokenize the document into words to operate on word level.
 Text data contains more noisy words which are not contributing towards classification.
 So, we need to drop those words.
 In addition, text data may contain numbers, more white spaces, tabs, punctuation characters, stop words etc. We also need to clean data by removing all those words.